 Facet joint injection

-This injection can also be both therapeutic and diagnostic.
-There are a pair of facet joints at each vertebral level which allow movement of the spine and provide stability.
-When people have significant back pain with sitting, it is usually indicative of facet joint inflammation.
-Steroid and an anesthetic agent are injected into the facet joint space to reduce inflammation and decrease pain.
-These injections are typically done in combination with physical therapy for maximum benefit.
+Just as with the Epidural Steroid Injection, a Facet joint injection can also be therapeutic and diagnostic.
+At each vertebral level, a pair of facet joints allow movement of the spine and provide stability.
+However, facet joint inflammation is usually the cause of significant back pain while sitting.
+Therefore, an anesthetic agent and a steroid are injected into the facet joint space to reduce inflammation and decrease pain.
+For maximum benefit, These injections are typically done in combination with physical therapy.

 Medial Branch Blocks

-After a Facet Joint Injection or a Medial Branch Block has been performed to diagnose the exact source of pain, a radiofrequency ablation (RFA) may be performed on the same nerve roots.
-Radiofrequency waves treat the nerve that is causing the pain using heat, minimizing the transmission of pain signals to the brain.
-It can provide longer lasting relief for people with chronic pain, especially in the back and neck.
-This is a safe procedure performed by a fully-trained and qualified clinician in our office, and requires the use of flouroscopy.
-The procedure takes less than 20 minutes.
-The results after receiving an RFA vary with each individual.
-After 1 week most people feel less pain than before their procedure.
-Overall healing time is typically 4 weeks, due to the residual effects of the procedure and muscle spasm.
-The duration of pain relief from this procedure varies from person to person, but typically lasts between 6 and 12 months.
+After a Medial Branch Block procedure or a Facet Joint Injection has been performed, the exact source of the pain should be identified.
+Diagnosis allows for radiofrequency ablation (RFA) to be performed on the same nerve roots.
+Radiofrequency waves treat the specific nerves causing the pain using heat, minimizing the transmission of pain signals to the brain.
+Therefore, it can provide longer-lasting relief for chronic pain, especially in the back and neck.
+This RFA procedure is safe and is performed by a fully-trained and qualified clinician in our office.
+The procedure will usually take 20 minutes or less.
+Although the results from RFA vary from each individual, after one week, most people typically feel less pain than before their procedure.
+In addition, most people can expect overall healing time to last four weeks due to the residual effects of the procedure and muscle spasms.
+The length of pain relief from this procedure varies from person to person but usually lasts from 6 to 12 months.

 Sacroiliac Joint Injection

-Sacroiliac joint (SI joint) dysfunction is a common diagnosis.
-The sacroiliac joints are located in the back where the lumbosacral spine joins the pelvis.
-An inflamed SI joint will usually give patients the feeling that the hip is giving out.
-An SI joint injection is also both diagnostic and therapeutic.
-These injections eliminate pain temporarily by filling the SI joint with a combination of steroid and anesthetic medication that numbs the joint, ligaments, and joint capsule around the SI joint.
+Sacroiliac joint (SI joint) dysfunction is a well-known diagnosis.
+The sacroiliac joints are located where the lumbosacral spine and the pelvis meet.
+When an SI joint is inflamed, patients will often feel that the hip is giving out.
+A SI joint injection is also both diagnostic and therapeutic.
+These injections temporarily eliminate pain by filling the SI joint with a medication that numbs the ligaments, joints, and joint capsule around the SI joint.

-All of the injections we do at Agape are out patient procedures but these injections often don’t even require the use of our Fluoroscope.
-These minor injections can usually be done using ultrasound to guide the needle.
+All of the injections we do at Agape are outpatient procedures, but these injections often don’t even require the use of our Fluoroscope.
+Instead, these minor injections can ordinarily be done using ultrasound to guide the needle.

 Hip, Shoulder, & Knee Injections

-Any joint can experience arthritis, injury, or mechanical stress, which may cause pain in the joint as well as the surrounding areas.
-A hip joint injection can be beneficial for patients with pain in the hip, buttock, leg, or low back; shoulder pain can radiate out through the arm and up into the neck; knee pain can radiate up and down the legs.
-These large joint injections involve injecting medications (steroid and an anesthetic agent) directly into the joint using ultrasound or flouroscopic guidance.
-The injection can help relieve pain and discomfort in the joint, as well as confirm a diagnosis.
+Any joint can experience injury, arthritis, or mechanical stress, which may cause pain in the joint and the surrounding areas.
+For example, a hip joint injection can benefit patients with pain in the hip, low back, buttock, or leg; knee pain can radiate up and down the legs; shoulder pain can radiate into the neck.
+These joint injections involve injecting a steroid and an anesthetic agent directly into the joint using ultrasound guidance.
+The injection can help confirm diagnosis as well as relieve pain and discomfort in the joint.

 Trigger Point Injections